jadarnel27/joshthecoder.com/_posts/2018-08-14-ssdt-problems-table-rebuilds.markdown

 Similar to the above, dropping a column can cause the table to rebuild the table to get the column order right.
 Use the same setting to avoid this.

 I included renaming columns here as well, as SSDT often sees a rename as a drop and re-add.
+To avoid the drop and re-add behavior, you can rename columns inside the design pane in Visual Studio (which will update the refactorlog.xml file, used at deploy to choose the correct deployment behavior).

+I tend to not use the design pane much for various reasons (I don't like the formatting and capitalization choices it makes in the generated T-SQL, and adding named constraints requires a lot of clicking and bouncing back and forth from the design pane to the T-SQL editor).
+But renaming columns is a good time to use it.

 ### Data types / NULL-ability